Baltic Impressions: Highlights of Riga, Vilnius and Tallinn

 The part Lithuania is most famous for, however, is the Curian Spit: an island about 0.3 – 2.8 km wide and 100 km long, separating the Courland Lagoon from the Baltic Sea.
 Partly belonging to Russia, it has been a famous summer destination for centuries.
 Half a day on a coach plus a short ferry ride took me there, and back in time.Crossing the wooden bridge to the island offers a multitude of photo opportunities – unfortunately most of them with tourists walking through.

-Lots of little colourful wooden houses dotted around the main village of Nida, surrounded by forest, water and the great dune, reminded me of Scandinavia.
+Lots of little colorful wooden houses dotted around the main village of Nida, surrounded by forest, water, and the great dune, reminded me of Scandinavia.

 German novelist Thomas Mann spent several summers writing here, in a blue wooden house overlooking the backwater.
 Today his house is a museum about the Mann family.